m0dd0/PaperClipper/README.md

 - `volume`: The volume of the journal
 - `page`: The page of the journal
 - `abstract`: The abstract of the paper
+- `bibtex`: The full unmodified bibtex entry of the paper
 - `type`: The type of the paper
 - `author_i`: The i-th author of the paper were i is a number between 1 and the number of authors
 - `author_last`: The last named author of the paper
+- `logseq_author_listing`: A string of comma separated author names in the form [[author1]], [[author2]], ... for use in logseq
+- `extraction_method`: The method used to extract the metadata from the pdf file
+- `path`: The path to the (renamed) pdf file
+- `relative_logseq_path`: If the pdf is located in a subdirectory of the logseq directory, this key contains the relative path to the pdf file from the logseq directory.
+Otherwise it is an empty string.

 ## Accuracy of results
 This utility uses the [pdf2bib](https://github.com/MicheleCotrufo/pdf2bib) library to extract metadata from the pdf file.